epochpic/epochpic.github.io/content/documentation/input_deck/Input_deck_output_block.md

 include the accumulated walltime of all previous runs that were used to produce the restart dump.
 The name **walltimes_dump** is accepted as a synonym.
 By default the list is empty.
-- Floating point parameter which specifies the interval between output dumps in elapsed walltime seconds.
+-   `walltime_interval` - Floating point parameter which specifies the interval between output dumps in elapsed walltime seconds.
 Setting zero or negative means that the code will not output based on this condition.
 The default value is -1.0.
 - `file_prefix` - String parameter.
 It is sometimes useful
 to distinguish between dumps generated by the different output blocks.
 This parameter allows the user to supply a file prefix to be prepended